Index (PostgreSQL)

 Composite/Multicolumn Indexes

-Currently, only the B-tree, GiST, GIN, and BRIN index types support multiple-key-column indexes.
+Currently, only the B-Tree, GiST, GIN, and BRIN index types support multiple-key-column indexes.
 Whether there can be multiple key columns is independent of whether INCLUDE columns can be added to the index.
 Indexes can have up to 32 columns, including INCLUDE columns.

 CREATE INDEX index_name